akhan7/Ansible-Vagrant-NginX/README.md

 - Internal network
 - Host Only (Recommended).

-Unlike the first virtual machine, you cannot use the default mode, because there will be no way for the ansible VM to talk to the node VM.
-Instead, you much choose between bridged or host-only.
+Unlike the first virtual machine, we cannot use the default mode, because there will be no way for the ansible VM to talk to the node VM.
+Instead, choose between bridged or host-only.
 Private networking (Host-only) is the recommended setting for Linux/Mac/Windows 10.

-Uncomment the following line in Vagrantfile:
+Uncommented the following line in Vagrantfile:

 ```ruby
 config.vm.network "private_network", ip: "192.168.33.10"
 ```

-Then run, `vagrant reload`.
+Then ran, `vagrant reload`.

 # Ansible
 Ansible is a tool for configuring and coordinating software on multiple machines.
 In general, Ansible (like Salt, Chef, and Puppet), use a central server that controls other nodes.
 Unlike the other tools, Ansible does not require a client service to run on the nodes.
+It's a "push" type CM tool rather than a "pull" type.

 ![image](https://cloud.githubusercontent.com/assets/742934/22233647/b26951a4-e1bf-11e6-9bff-0a168a8dc66b.png)

 ## Setting up Ansible

-Follow these steps to install Ansible on your configuration server.
+Followed these steps to install Ansible on your configuration server.

 ```bash
 ansible-box> $ sudo apt-add-repository ppa:ansible/ansible